AdixPlaysGames/CNN/README.md

-# First Part of a Project:
+# First Part of the Project:

 #### Data Preparation